 OzHarvest was the first organisation in Australia to rescue perishable excess food.
 We now work with over 3,500 food donor businesses to collect quality surplus food and deliver it directly and free of charge, to over 1,300 local charities.

-The demand for food relief continues to rise, with two million people relying on charitable organisations for food support each year.
+The demand for food relief continues to rise, with over four million people in Australia struggling with food insecurity.
 We are working hard to ensure a regular supply of nutritious food to many agencies, but many say they could take double to meet demand.

 Stopping good food going to waste and getting it to people in need helps in many ways: